Home » Workshop

-Shop Design
+Woodworking Shop Design

 My new workshop is fairly unique in the sense that it’s on the 2nd floor above my garage.
-While I’d much rather have an entire building dedicated to the workshop/woodshop this is the only space I have available at least for the time being.
+While I’d much rather have an entire building dedicated to the workshop/woodworking shop this is the only space I have available at least for the time being.
 Obviously this poses some interesting constraints but I think you’ll find the shop is pretty sweet considering!

 Above is a 3D rendering of the new shop built in Google’s Sketchup.
 This program helped me not only visually plan the space but also helped me check clearances and interferences with such a crazy shop design.
 While this rendering doesn’t show many of the walls they are in the model.
 This view is the best to show the extent of the shops design.

 Most of the equipment shown above are symbolic.
 For example, the dust collector is actually a much larger, 2 bag system from Delta and the Air compressor is a fixed base unit that is also larger.
 Below are some photos showing the current state of the shop.
-There’s still lots of work to be finished before the shop is 100% complete.

 As you can see I’ve utilized both the space in the garage below and the shop above to maximize the space.
 The decision to place the dust collector and air compressor down below in the garage made a huge difference.
 It also allowed me to place them the furthest distance from both the shop and the house cutting down on noise.